SmartThingsDIY/wemos-water-leak-sensor/README.md

-# Water Leakage Sensor For Home Assistant (Or any MQTT based system)
+# DIY Water Leakage Sensor For Home Assistant...
+Or any MQTT based system

 About
 =====